How to fix and prevent Mac overheating

 How to cool down Mac when it overheats?

-When trying to reduce Mac overheating, first make sure that nothing obstructs your Mac’s ventilation, so that hot air has a way to get out from inside of your Mac.
+When trying to reduce Mac overheating, first make sure that nothing obstructs your Mac’s ventilation so that hot air has a way to get out from inside of your Mac.
 Then try one of the following methods to bring the temperature back to normal.

+#1.
 Turn on heat protection

 If you often notice your Mac overheating, definitely take measures to protect your battery.
-Consider AlDente Pro for its Heat Protection feature — it controls your battery’s temperature and automatically stops the charging if it gets too hot.
+Consider AlDente Pro for its Heat Protection feature — it controls your battery’s temperature and automatically stops charging if it gets too hot.

 aldente pro heat protection